 We lived full time aboard a 2006 Fleetwood Discovery for 2 years, a 2013 Aspire RBQ for 3-1/2 years and since 10/2016 we now live full time on our 2017 Aspire 44B.
 We don’t boondock the majority of the time because we like our creature comforts and conveniences, but we have done it enough to get to know our rigs unique personality.
 We also have been cruising sailors for for about 4 decades and when away from the dock (which we do for weeks at a time) practice many of the same power and water conservation procedures.

 Let’s start with the battery capacity as this will be the biggest challenge, especially for pre-2018 Aspires.

-A stock Aspire, of any year including 2017, comes with half the battery capacity of the Anthem & Cornerstone (note, in 2018 an option became available on the Aspire to expand the house battery capacity to be the same as the Anthem & Cornerstone).
+A stock Aspire, of any year up to 2017 comes with half the battery capacity of the Anthem & Cornerstone (note, in 2018 an option became available on the Aspire to expand the house battery capacity to be the same as the Anthem & Cornerstone).
 This is a non issue if you never boondock, however it creates some inconveniences when you do want to boondock.
 Boondocking overnight is generally not a problem, but boondocking for several consecutive days tends to have a cumulative effect and will require a bit more insight and planning.